 Our common sense tells us that it’s not correct to borrow money to play the lottery.
 But you will do everything when you have exhausted all your resources to support your lotto habit.

-This means you can max out credit cards and not pay the bills or neglect loans.
+This means you can max out credit cards without paying the bills or neglecting loans.

 Then, it’s too late when you’ve finally realized.
 You’ve piled up massive debt due to gambling.

-Studies show that as many as 23 million Americans go into debt because of gambling.
-And the average loss is estimated to be around $55,000.
-In the lottery alone, U.S. citizens spent an average of $219.54 on the Lottery in 2017.3,4
+Studies show that as many as 23 million Americans go into debt because of gambling.2 And the average loss is estimated to be around $55,000.
+In the lottery alone, U.S. citizens spent an average of $219.54 on the Lottery in 2017.3

 Unfortunately, compulsive gamblers can have easy access to short-term loans.
 The two particular loans are payday loans and student loans.
 This easy access has led Ryan Myers to pile up on too many loans.
-Until one day, he decided to commit suicide at the age of 27.5
+Until one day, he decided to take his life at the age of 27.4

-A parallel report from BBC shows that some students have run up gambling debts of £10,000 or more, a Gambling Commission director has told the Victoria Derbyshire program.6
+A parallel report from BBC shows that some students have run up gambling debts of £10,000 or more, a Gambling Commission director has told the Victoria Derbyshire program.5

 Every Tom, Dick, and Harry lies.
 Tell me someone who doesn’t.